ungtb10d/fungit-gerrit/README.md

 Installation
 ------------
-1. Go to your ungit plugin dir (defaults to ~/.ungit/plugins, create it if it doesn't exsist).
+1. Go to your fungit plugin dir (defaults to ~/.fungit/plugins, create it if it doesn't exsist).
 2. `git clone https://github.com/ungtb10d/fungit-gerrit.git`
 3. `npm install` in the fungit-gerrit folder
 4. Restart Ungit

 Configuration
 -------------
-In your `.ungitrc`:
+In your `.fungitrc`:

     {
       "pluginConfigs": {